Jurij15/SwiftLauncher/README.md

 ## Current Bugs
 - Naviagation is buggy when opening app details and going back (fix: click the all apps from navigation directly)
+- Windows 10 has some issues with themes

 ## Upcoming Features
 - Grouping in QuickLauncher